Metatarsal fracture (acute) - aftercare

 - Put a cloth on the floor.
 Use your toes to slowly pull the cloth toward you while you keep your heel on the floor.

-As you recover, your health care provider will check how well your foot is healing.
-He or she will tell you when you can stop using crutches, have your cast removed, and start doing your normal activities again.
+As you recover, your provider will check how well your foot is healing.
+You will be told when you can:

 When to Call the Doctor